Study Abroad Application Process for Pitzer Students

 • Research the approved program options available on Pitzer’s website.
 Please note: Each of the Claremont Colleges has different study abroad programs and policies.
 Cross registration is not available for study abroad.
 If interested in a program through one of the Claremont Colleges, students will have to go through the non-approved program petition process.

 • Consider the information on the courses available, program dates, prerequisites, and housing arrangements.
-This information is needed to complete the corresponding questions on the Pitzer College Study Abroad Application.

 • If there are additional questions not addressed on our website, applicants may email questions to [email protected], stop by our office to ask a question, or make another appointment with a Study Abroad Adviser.